 Login to your server using Putty, the firs thing you should do is set the hostname for your server.
 The hostname has to be unique and you can choose whatever you want to name it, it doesn’t have any relation to your domains.

 To set the hostname enter these commands in shell.
 Replace teknobites with the hostname of your choice.

 echo “teknobites” > /etc/hostname hostname –F /etc/hostname

 update /etc/hosts file to reflect the changes.
 Open /etc/hosts with a text editor like vi or nano.

 Change 184.108.40.206 with your server IP address and “teknobites” with your host name and doamin name with your domain name.

 Check your server needs any software updates, use these commands to update

 apt-get update apt-get upgrade --show-upgraded

-The next step is to secure your server by generating ssh keys, adding iptables, optionally disabling root login etc.
+The next step is to secure your server by generating ssh keys, adding iptables, disabling root login etc.